Understanding Providers

 - Tools using this provider won't appear in your AI

-- Bundles show as "Partial" or "Blocked"
+- Bundles show as "Setup Required"

 - You can't use any tools that need this provider